 - Ballarat regional growth needs support Melbourne and other regional centres

 - Bypasses along Western Highway

 - Better connections for freight from Mildura to Melbourne

 - Importance of protecting roadside native vegetation

 You can view and download our Country Roads: Your insights, our actions [PDF 10.85 Mb].

 What we're doing

-Your feedback was clear and has shaped our future plans for the regional road network across Western Victoria.
+Your feedback helped shape our future plans for the regional road network across Western Victoria.

-The 2018/19 Budget enables us to deliver important projects such as these:
+The 2018/19 Budget enabled us to deliver important road repairs such as: